Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Outlook and discussion

-A.B. is grateful for the support and hospitality of the Pauli Center for Theoretical Studies at ETH Zürich.
-F.N.R. acknowledges support from the Swedish Research Council (Grant No. 2023-04899).
-T.K. acknowledges funding received from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska–Curie grant agreement No 899987.
-Jonathan K. Busse thanks the DLR Quantum Computing Initiative for funding his PhD research.
+{ { \textbf{Acknowledgements} A.B. is grateful for the support and hospitality of the Pauli Center for Theoretical Studies at ETH Zürich. }}

+{ { \textbf{Funding} F.N.R. acknowledges support from the Swedish Research Council (Grant No. 2023-04899).
+T.K. acknowledges funding received from the European Union’s Horizon 2020 research and innovation programm under the Marie Skłodowska–Curie grant agreement No 899987.
+J.B. thanks the DLR Quantum Computing Initiative for funding his PhD research.
+This work was supported by the Klaus-Tschira Stiftung under Grant No. 00.025.2025. }}

+{ { \textbf{Data Availability} The authors declare that all data supporting the findings of this work are available within this article.
+The open-source library EpsteinLib is publicly available, see \cite{buchheit2024epstein}.
+The implementation of the incomplete Bessel function is available on \href{https://github.com/JoKaBus/incomplete-bessel}{GitHub} (\href{https://github.com/JoKaBus/incomplete-bessel}{github.com/JoKaBus/incomplete-bessel}) and includes a notebook \texttt{examples/mathematica/MicromagneticsReplicated.wls} that reproduces the numerical results presented in this article. }}